 - Rural ecosystem, finance and economy

-- Agricultural innovation and technology
+- Food industry research, agricultural innovation and technology

 - Changing consumption patterns